 Get your class fully engaged with this fun maths game by helping the Guardians defend the Kingdom of Mathematica.
 Your quest involves a series of maths-related problems aimed at helping you defeat the golden dragon and learn division and multiplication skills.
 Play a new set of challenge questions each week and gain achievements for fighting battles, defeating enemies and unlocking armour.

 Practise spelling common exception words (‘tricky words’) listed from the UK National Curriculum.
 Choose a year group, then choose a bird box to select your word list.
-Arrange the letters in the correct order to spell each word and the bats will take the letters away when the children get it right.
+Arrange the letters in the correct order to spell each word, and the bats will take the letters away when the children get it right.

 Get your students involved in this fun, interactive game where they join Jack, Sam and Jo on their mission to tidy up the planet.
 Team up and work scientifically to sort through a scrap pile to get them ready for recycling and taken away on Suzie’s truck.
-The children will need to make predictions, choose the right experiments, record their findings and brush up on their materials knowledge.
+The children will need to make predictions, choose suitable experiments, record their findings and brush up on their materials knowledge.

 This fun interactive game will take you on quests through the sights of Ancient Greece.
 Discover family life, gods and goddesses, war and battles, culture and Mount Olympus!
 Join Cassandra and Helenus on an exciting adventure to find their beloved dog Argo and teach your students all about the Ancient Greeks.

 An alien visits Roman Britain but gets captured!
-As well as testing their history knowledge, this fun educational game also tests the students vocabulary and spelling skills.
+As well as testing their history knowledge, this fun educational game also tests the student’s vocabulary and spelling skills.
 See if your students can save the alien from the Romans!

 Get your students to draw out a map of their ‘local’ place.
 This helps students learn about maps, scales, their local area and more.
 This is one of many activities put together by the Geographical Association.

-Kodu Game Lab is a 3D game development environment that is designed to teach students basic programming principles.
+Kodu Game Lab is a 3D game development environment designed to teach students basic programming principles.
 Kodu allows your student to build the world’s terrain, create characters and props, and then program their behaviours and game rules in a bespoke visual programming language.

 Use games to improve your KS2 outcomes with Promethean

-Interested in learning more?
+Are you interested in learning more?
 Visit the virtual demo page to request a live demo of the Promethean interactive displays.